reactive-streams/reactive-streams-jvm/tck/README.md

 ```

 ### Testing a "failed" Publisher
-The Reactive Streams spec mandates certain behaviours for Publishers which are "failed",
+The Reactive Streams Specification mandates certain behaviours for `Publisher`s which are "failed",
 e.g. it was unable to initialize a connection it needs to emit elements.
-It may be useful to specifically such known to be failed Publisher using the TCK.
+It may be useful to specifically such known to be failed `Publisher` using the TCK.

-In order to run additional tests on your failed publisher you can implement the `createFailedPublisher` method.
+In order to run additional tests on a failed `Publisher` implement the `createFailedPublisher` method.
-The expected behaviour from the returned implementation is to follow Rule 1.4 and Rule 1.9 - which are concerned
+The expected behaviour from the returned implementation is to follow Rule 1.4 and Rule 1.9—which are concerned
-with the order of emiting the Subscription and signaling the failure.
+with the order of emiting the `Subscription` and signaling the failure.

 ```java
 @Override public Publisher<T> createFailedPublisher() {